What NationStates is all about.

 People get offended at different things, so first make sure it falls into one of the above categories.
 If it does, please report it to the game moderators using the Getting Help page, or if it's in the forums, to the Moderation forum.

 Because our moderators are players who have volunteered to help out of the goodness of their hearts, please deal with lesser disputes without involving them.
-For example, if someone in your region is annoying you, your region's Founder or WA Delegate can eject them.
+For example, if someone in your region is annoying you, your region's Governor or Delegate can eject them.

 Can I steal another player's nation?